AndrewShamrey/travel-app-back/README.md

-READ an existing country by its own name with language -> /api/countries/:lang/:name CREATE new country -> send POST request to address /api/countries UPDATE an existing country by its own id -> send PUT request to address /api/countries/:id DELETE an existing country by its own id -> send DELETE request to address /api/countries/:id
+READ an existing country by its own name with language -> /api/countries/:lang/:name CREATE new country -> send POST request to address /api/countries UPDATE an existing country by its own id -> send PUT request to address /api/countries/:id DELETE an existing country by its own id -> send DELETE request to address /api/countries/one/:id

+CREATE many countries -> send POST request to address /api/countries/all DELETE all countries -> send DELETE request to address /api/countries/all
 ```

 _The `name`, `shortName` and `lang` fields is mandatory and should be 'String'_